kimsama/jekyll-now/_posts/2015-01-04-excel-howto.md

 ## How to work with Excel

-This post shows and helps you how set up and use [QuickSheet](https://github.com/kimsama/Unity-QuickSheet) with excel.
+This post shows and helps you how to set up and use [Unity-QuickSheet](https://github.com/kimsama/Unity-QuickSheet) with excel.

 ![Sample Excel file]({{ site.baseurl }}/images/excel_sample.png)